 And, similar to the Samsung Galaxy, the buttons you push to capture your screen will vary based on which phone you have.

-1. How to take a screenshot on an iPhone 8 or earlier.
+1. How to screenshot on iPhone 8 or earlier

 To screenshot with earlier versions of the iPhone (all the way up to the iPhone 8), simultaneously press and hold down both the Power and Home buttons.